Cooking Gorgeous

 When you're ready to serve it, you can shape your helva into quenelles using two spoons.

-Top Tip From the Chef
+Recipe Tips From the Chef

-Making Irmik Helvası is very easy but you’ll need to stay near the stove to make sure the pine nuts and the semolina are cooked for just the right amount of time.
+• Making Irmik Helvası is very easy but you'll need to stay near the stove to make sure the pine nuts and the semolina are cooked for just the right amount of time.
+They should turn golden but not brown.
+If the semolina burns, your pudding is destroyed, and you'll have to start over.

 How to Eat Irmik Helvasi (Turkish Semolina Halva)?

-Sprinkle it with cinnamon and some more chopped nuts or serve it with a dollop of ice cream or Turkish Kaymak when it is still warm.
+You can serve your helva warm or cold.
+Sprinkle it with cinnamon and some more chopped nuts or serve it with a dollop of Turkish Ice Cream Recipe - Maras Dondurma or Kaymak when it is still warm.

 Recipe FAQs

-Can I make Irmik Helvasi ahead of time?
+Can I make Irmik Helvasi without dairy?

 Related Recipes